-The Disabilities Awareness Committee is happy to announce the start of 2017 nominations for the Sister Audrey Mary Gold Award for Welcoming the Gifts of Persons with Disabilities in Church Life.
+The Disabilities Awareness Committee is happy to announce the start of NOMINATIONS FOR The Sister Audrey Mary Gold Award.
 This award recognizes achievement for a person who works to ensure that ALL are included in parish life regardless of disability.
-The committee is looking for nominees and will be awarding the Sister Audrey Mary Gold Award on All Saints Day, November 1, 2017.
-If you know of someone who fits the criteria, please send an e-mail to nominate the person, or group, on or before, 10-10-2017 to Richard Murphy, Director for the Office of Social Concerns for the Diocese of Owensboro at email@example.com.
+The committee is looking for nominees and will be awarding the Sister Audrey Mary Gold Award on December 1, 2018.
+If you know of someone who fits the criteria, please send an e-mail to nominate the person, or group, on or before, 10-17-18 to Richard Murphy, Director for the Office of Social Concerns for the Diocese of Owensboro at email@example.com .

 Sister Audrey Mary Gold Award criteria

 Jesus spent His life helping, including, and calling others to follow Him.
 The Sister Audrey Mary Gold Award is given to a person, or group, who works to ensure that everyone who wants to serve their parish by taking an active role in their Church community is welcomed, encouraged, and helped to participate in all aspects of the Church as much as they are able.
 The recipient works to eliminate barriers that would hinder this participation because of a disability.

 The recipient is one who also inspires others to do the same such as parents of children with disabilities to attend religious education classes, receive the sacraments, and participate in Church stewardship to the best of their abilities.

 Jesus called the most unlikely to follow Him and sought out and listened to those who were different and not always accepted by society.